-Undergraduate students who intend to travel overseas for university-related or sponsored international experiences that is not a study abroad program through the Office of Global Education should complete the International Travel Authorization process using the link below.
+Undergraduate students who intend to travel overseas for university-related or sponsored international experiences that are not a study abroad program through the Office of Global Education should complete the International Travel Authorization process using the link below.

 Please note that the International Travel Authorization Application has several questionnaires and electronic signature documents to complete.
-Once itinerary and initial travel information have been submitted, an automated email will be sent to you with the application link should you need to save your progress and resume your application submission at a different time.
+Once itinerary and initial travel information has been submitted, an automated email will be sent to you with the application link should you need to save your progress and resume your application submission at a different time.

 International Travel Authorization Applications will not be processed until all questionnaires and electronic signature documents have been successfully completed.
 Upon completion, an email will be sent confirming OGS receipt of submission.

 Students who are going abroad to an Elevated Risk Region should plan for additional review time.